SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

 	- [ ] Align greengenes database to SILVA reference alignment (talk to me about what these should be)
 	- [ ] Trim to V4 region of 16S rRNA gene
 	- [ ] Use OptiClust to cluster reference sequences
+* For each dataset (human, murine, marine, and soil), with 10 replicates, perform & compare MCCs:
-* Perform de novo clustering on human, murine, marine, and soil samples
+    - [ ] De novo clustering on  samples
-	- [ ] get MCC values
-	- [ ] 10 reps
-* Perform open reference clustering (OptiFit) against reference OTUs
+    - [ ] Open reference clustering (OptiFit) against reference OTUs
-	- [ ] get MCC values
-	- [ ] 10 reps
-* Perform closed reference clustering (OptiFit) against reference OTUs
+	- [ ] Closed reference clustering (OptiFit) against reference OTUs
     	- [ ] % of sequences that map to references
-	- [ ] get MCC values
-	- [ ] 10 reps
-* Perform open reference clustering (VSEARCH) against representative sequences from each OTU
+	- [ ] Open reference clustering (VSEARCH) against representative sequences from each OTU
-	- [ ] get MCC values
-	- [ ] 10 reps
-* Perform closed reference clustering (VSEARCH) against representative sequences from each OTU
+	- [ ] Closed reference clustering (VSEARCH) against representative sequences from each OTU
     	- [ ] % of sequences that map to references
-	- [ ] get MCC values
-	- [ ] 10 reps
-* Perform open reference clustering (VSEARCH) against core_gg_97 collection
+	- [ ] Open reference clustering (VSEARCH) against core_gg_97 collection
-	- [ ] get MCC values
-	- [ ] 10 reps, randomize reference order each time
-* Perform closed reference clustering (VSEARCH) against core_gg_97 collection
+	- [ ] Closed reference clustering (VSEARCH) against core_gg_97 collection
     	- [ ] % of sequences that map to references
-	- [ ] get MCC values
-	- [ ] 10 reps, randomize reference order each time

 ## 2. Importance of database [Brodie]
 * Questions: